Topic outline

 Workshops involve facilitator-led presentations and group activities, analysis of discipline examples, group or pair discussion of your research and research writing, and individual writing on your research proposal.
 Please read the relevant online resource on the workshop topic before coming along to a workshop.

-Zoom workshops
+Face-to-face and Zoom workshops

 REGISTER